machinalis/django-test-autocomplete/README.txt

 2. For enabling the bash autocompletion you need to look for the script djntest.sh located in the source distribution, and later:

- * load it inside your $HOME/.bashrc adding a line like this:
+ * inside your $HOME/.bashrc adding a line like this:

     source path/to/djntest.sh